 “THE SMELL OF A CAMP FIRE, YES THAT’S IT”

 Think grace, movement, romance.
 Carmen embraces life from her inner gift to shape movement.
 After her experience at P.A.R.T.S, the highly praised dance studio of Anne Teresa De Keersmaeker, Carmen explored the field of choreography.
 She feels driven by dance, but even more culture in the broad sense.
 This is where she finds inspiration, connection and beauty.
 In 2016 she decided to start at the Academy of Berchem as an apprentice in ceramic arts.
 Mother since two years of a beautiful daughter named Cézanne, her driving source of inspiration.
 Carmen had to source deeply after having lost her Brother in a horrible bike accident.
 Today, she’s dedicated to create collections for hospitality projects and private clients.
 Her work was discovered by Belgian architect Nathalie Van Reeth, to style the BULO stand with her ceramics, during the Salone del Mobile.
+Since then, she's moving ahead with projects for Antwerp based places to be LEWIS and BUTCHERS COFFEE, as well as Ghent concept store BILLY ROSE.
+Most of her time now is dedicated to the collection to launch her webshop in December.
 We met Carmen in her atelier, the place where the magic happens.

 Word chosen by Carmen : FAMILY